thingalon/pony-ssh/README.md

 Pony SSH makes editing files over SSH fast and painless.
 It features:

 - **Blazingly fast** remote SSH editing
-- Automatic remote **filesystem watching**; changes to your remote filesystem are reflected locally automatically
+- Automatic remote **filesystem watching**; changes to your remote filesystem are reflected locally automatically by a Python script
 - **Encrypted local caching** for extremely fast and secure file access

 ## Requirements